janvanzeghbroeck/Seeing-Taste/README.md

     - High value indicates they often flag as Not True to Brand when others agree
     - Rewards tasters who agree when the beer is Not True to Brand
 - Chemical Sensitivity
-    - Rewards tasters who flag a beer when a chemical measurement was outside of the acceptable range
+    - Looking back at figure 2 & 3 some spikes in chemical measures can be linked to some tasters indicating Not True to Brand.
+This feature attempts to reward those who do
     - High value indicates they often flag a beer when measure is out of normal range
     - Score of 0 indicates they have not experienced any such spikes
+    - Negative value indicates a taster who has never flagged a beer as Not True to Brand when the chemical measure spikes
 - Experience
     - Indicates how many Fat Tire tastings they participated in